 In Padlet, the advantage is that all the students can read what other students have said.
 The disadvantage is that all students can read what other students have said.
 I noticed as the day progressed, later classes were less creative and repeated many of the answers.
 I began creating a Padlet for each period which helped improve the quality of answers.

 It helps if there is no clear answer to the question.
 The more variety there is to the questions used or the visual, the more variety of student answers.
+Many of the notice and wonder have changed to provide images where an answer is not obvious.

 Using Flipgrid helps with this as students cannot hear other answers until they have been reviewed by the teacher (if you have used that setting).
 Once they have been reviewed, other students can listen and leave a comment.